This post was updated on January 9, 2019.

 Even before Trump’s election, the EPA had been tasked to do more with less.
 The agency’s budget accounts for just 0.2 percent ($8 billion) of a more than $4 trillion federal budget.
 In real dollars, EPA’s budget – which has been repeatedly cut by Congress – is at its lowest level in forty years.

 What’s perhaps most troubling, however, are some of the people now running the EPA.

-Over a year into the administration, Pruitt, and now Wheeler, and their pro-polluter deputies have targeted nearly every consequential environmental safeguard on the books, from the Clean Power Plan, to methane leak mitigation, to cleaner car standards.
+Two years into the administration, Scott Pruitt, and now Wheeler, and their pro-polluter deputies have targeted nearly every consequential environmental safeguard on the books, from the Clean Power Plan, to methane leak mitigation, to clean car standards, to mercury protections.
 The EPA’s science advisory boards are stacked with people who have ties with industry, and more polluters are being let off the hook.
 Wheeler, like Pruitt, will likely have no appetite for fighting for a budget that will allow the agency to effectively perform its mission.

 By doing the bidding of corporate polluters, Wheeler and his deputies might as well put up a “for sale” sign outside their offices.
 The result: our communities, the environment and our planet will suffer the consequences of Trump and Wheeler’s toxic agenda.